New Songs by Christina Aguilera, Migos to Soundtrack ‘Addams Family’ (EXCLUSIVE)

 Music for the forthcoming animated comedy “The Addams Family” will come courtesy of original tracks by Christina Aguilera and Migos, among others.
 The first track to be released, “My Family” performed by Migos, Karol G, Rock Mafia and Snoop Dogg, will drop this Friday, Sept.
-13. Aguilera’s “Haunted Heart” follows later this month ahead of the Metro Goldwyn Mayer (MGM) film’s October 11 opening.
+13. Aguilera’s “Haunted Heart” follows later this month via RCA ahead of the Metro Goldwyn Mayer (MGM) film’s October 11 opening.

-“The Addams Family,” written by Matt Lieberman and co-directed by Conrad Vernon and Greg Tiernan, features a voice cast that includes Nick Kroll, Bette Midler and Allison Janney, with Snoop in the role of fam favorite cousin IT.
+“The Addams Family,” written by Matt Lieberman and co-directed by Conrad Vernon and Greg Tiernan, features a voice cast that includes Oscar Isaac, Charlize Theron, Chloë Grace Moretz, Finn Wolfhard, Nick Kroll, Bette Midler and Allison Janney, with Snoop in the role of fam favorite cousin IT.

 “Just in time for Halloween,” said MGM’s Motion Picture Group President, Jonathan Glickman. ” We could not have asked for a better lineup of global superstars to help audiences embrace the weird and celebrate the absurd with two brand-new songs that perfectly compliment this fresh fun take on MGM’s beloved franchise.”